 - When wiring, follow the facility's electrical codes and extension regulations; in order to prevent burning, electric shock, injury, and fire. - The motor is not equipped with a protection device.
 However, it is compulsory to install an overload protector according to facility electrical codes.
-It is recommended to install other protective devices (earth leakage breaker, etc.), in addition to an overload protector, in order to prevent burning, electric shock, injury, and fire. - Do not touch the terminals when measuring insulation resistance; otherwise, electric shock may result. - When using a Star-delta starter select one with an electromagnetic switch on the primary side (3-contact point type); otherwise, fire may result. - Voltage PWM inverters that use IGBT generate high-voltage surges at the motor terminals, which may degrade the insulation on the motor windings.
-Especially such as when the cable is long in the 400V class, a surge voltage over 1300V occurs.
-Therefore, in this case, install an LCR filter, AC reactor, etc. between the inverter and motor to inhibit the surge voltage. - For units For motor with brake, do not turn on connection power to the brake coil when the motor is stopped.
+It is recommended to install other protective devices (earth leakage breaker, etc.), in addition to an overload protector, in order to prevent burning, electric shock, injury, and fire. - Do not touch the terminals when measuring insulation resistance; otherwise, electric shock may result. - Voltage PWM inverters that use IGBT generate high-voltage surges at the motor terminals, which may degrade the insulation on the motor windings.
+In particular, if for example using a 400V class with long cables, a surge in excess of 1300V could be generated.
+Because of this the following measures are required. - Install an LCR filter or and AC reactor between the inverter and the motor - Enhance motor winding insulation - For units for motor with brake, do not turn on connection power to the brake coil when the motor is stopped.
 Otherwise coil burnout fire, may result.
-Also, mistaken wiring could damage the rectifier. - When measuring the insulation resistance of Explosion proof motor, confirm that there is no gas or explosive vapor in the vicinity, in order to prevent explosion or ignition. - If ambient temperature exceeds 60°C, place the rectifier in a location where the temperature is 60°C or less.
+Also, mistaken wiring could damage the rectifier. - When measuring the insulation resistance of explosion proof motor, confirm that there is no gas or explosive vapor in the vicinity, in order to prevent explosion or ignition. - If ambient temperature exceeds $60^{\circ}$ C, place the rectifier in a location where the temperature is $60^{\circ}$ C or less.
 In this case, always protect the entire rectifier with a cover.
-However, standard ambient temperature conditions for units with and without brakes is -10 40°C. (Manufacturing with a special specification is required for operation in an environment where ambient temperature exceeds 40°C.) - Long cables cause large voltage drops.
-Select cables with appropriate diameter so that the voltage drop will no greater than 2%. - After wiring Outdoor types and explosion proof types, check that terminal box mounting bolts are not loose, and correctly attach the terminal box cover. - For a single phase motor, do not take a starting capacitor as an operation capacitor when using it; otherwise, the capacitor will be damaged. - For a single phase motor, do not scratch a plastic film of the starting capacitor, in order to prevent electric shock. otherwise, electric shock may result. - For a waterproof motor , do not open the cap of a waterproof/dust-proof box (see Figure 6-1); otherwise, waterproof/dust-proof effects will be lost and electric shock, damage, and fire may result.
+However, standard ambient temperature conditions for units with and without brakes is $-10-40^{\circ}$ C. (Manufacturing with a special specification is required for operation in an environment where ambient temperature exceeds $40^{\circ}$ C.) - Long cables cause large voltage drops.
+Select cables with appropriate diameter so that the voltage drop will no greater than 2%. - After wiring outdoor types and explosion proof types, check that terminal box mounting bolts are not loose, and correctly attach the terminal box cover. - For a single phase motor, do not take a starting capacitor as an operation capacitor when using it; otherwise, the capacitor will be damaged. - For a single phase motor, do not scratch a plastic film of the starting capacitor, in order to prevent electric shock. otherwise, electric shock may result.